madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 ##Creating a Windows 10 VM

 Using `virt-manager` [UI](https://www.howtogeek.com/117635/how-to-install-kvm-and-create-virtual-machines-on-ubuntu/), create a new Windows 10 VM.
-I use mostly defaults, including, NAT, Spice and Video QXL.
+I use mostly defaults including, IDE Disk and CDROM, NAT, Spice, and Video QXL.

 ###Disk Image